anBertoli/simple-strings/docs/api.md

 [`ss_sprintf`](#ss_sprintf)

 ### ss_new_from_raw_len_free
-Build a new string copying the provided `init` string of length `len` (the length argument doesn't include the null terminator) and allocating additional `avail` bytes.
+Build a new string copying the provided `init` C string of length `len` (the length argument doesn't include the null terminator) and allocating additional `avail` bytes.
 If the length of the initial string is greater than `len`, the exceeding bytes are discarded.
-Even with `len` and `avail` both equal to zero, one byte is allocated anyway (for the null terminator).
+Even if `len` and `avail` are both equal to zero, one byte is allocated (for the null terminator).
 The caller is responsible for providing the correct values of the three arguments.
-If the `init` string is NULL a new empty ss string is built.
+If the `init` string is NULL a new empty ss string is returned.
 The newly created string is heap allocated and a pointer to it is returned.
+Useful shorthands are the `ss_new_from_raw_len` and `ss_new_from_raw` functions, which are more ergonomic and easier to use.
 The string must be freed after use with the provided `ss_free` function.
-Useful shorthands are the `ss_new_from_raw_len` and `ss_new_from_raw` functions, which are more ergonomic and easier to use.

 The returned string has length `len`, but additional `avail` bytes are allocated.
-This overallocation is useful because it's reduces the probability of future reallocations when the string is manipulated.
+This overallocation is often useful because it's reduces the probability of future reallocations when the string is manipulated.

 Returns the newly generated string or NULL if the allocation fails.